parttimenerd/ndw_chat/README.md

 A chat for the Night of Sciences Karlsruhe.

+The following might only be partially what is implemented, but the idea and commands are roughtly the same.

+The file `client_snippet.html` gives example code that might be embedded in the streaming website.

 ## Basic Concepts

 - there are three views (o ne per track)